bashrc2/epicyon/README.md

 		   --password [c2s password]
 ```

-This extends the ActivityPub client-to-server protocol to include an activities called *Delegate* and *Role*.
+This extends the ActivityPub client-to-server protocol to include activities called *Delegate* and *Role*.
 The json looks like:

 ``` json
 { 'type': 'Delegate',